-Graduate Transition Certificate in Computer Science (also available fully online)
+Graduate Transition Certificate in Computer Science

 The Graduate Transition Certificate in Computer Science prepares individuals for Masters level computer science programs or entry-level positions in the industry.
 The program is designed for those students holding an accredited bachelor's degree in an area unrelated to computer science who have an interest in computer science.
+This program is available in the traditional face-to-face format as well as fully online.

-The focus is on providing broad-based knowledge and skills.
-The required courses are:
+CS 5123 Advanced Programming & Data Structures 3

-CS 5123 Advanced Programming & Data Structures 3 hours
+CS 5153 Database Systems 3

-CS 5153 Database Systems 3 hours
+CS 5183 Object-Oriented Programming 3

-CS 5183 Object-Oriented Programming 3 hours
+CS 5223 Computer Architecture 3

-CS 5223 Computer Architecture 3 hours
+CS 5243 Operating Systems 3

-CS 5243 Operating Systems 3 hours
+CS 5423 Mathematical Structures for Computer

-CS 5423 Mathematical Structures for Computer Science 3 hours
+Science 3